microsoft/vscode-ai-toolkit/playground-remote-inference.md

     ![](./Images/playground-remote-inference/8-openai-key.png)

-### How to edit endpoint URL or authentication header
+### How to edit endpoint URL or authentication header?

 If you enter the wrong endpoint or authenticatin header, you may encounter errors when inferencing.
-You click "Edit settings.json" to open Visual Studio Code settings, where you can edit the added endpoints or authentication headers.
-You may also type the command `Open User Settings (JSON)` in Visual Studio Code command palette to open the settings file.
+Click `Edit settings.json` to open Visual Studio Code settings.
+You may also type the command `Open User Settings (JSON)` in Visual Studio Code command palette to open it and go to the `windowsaistudio.remoteInfereneEndpoints` section.

 ![](./Images/playground-remote-inference/9-edit.png)

-You can edit or remove existing endpoint URLs or authentication headers by editing the Visual Studio Code settings.
+Here, you can edit or remove existing endpoint URLs or authentication headers.
 After you save the settings, the models list in tree view or playground will automatically refresh.

 ![](./Images/playground-remote-inference/10-edit-settings.png)